Palo Alto High School

-Palo Alto Senior High School, commonly referred to locally as "Paly", is a comprehensive public high school in Palo Alto, California.
-Operated by the Palo Alto Unified School District, the school is one of two schools in the district, the other being crosstown Gunn High School, for which the school has a rivalry with.
+Palo Alto Senior High School (commonly referred to locally as "Paly") is a comprehensive public high school in Palo Alto, California.
+Operated by the Palo Alto Unified School District, the school is one of two high schools in the district, the other being across town: Gunn High School, with which Paly has a rivalry.

 Palo Alto High School was originally established as a private school in 1894.
 The school was later established as a public school four years later, and a new campus was built in 1918.
 The school's property is adjacent to Stanford University, who provided the land for the school.

 The school admits roughly 500 students each year and features various extracurriculars, including a variety of student-led publications, glassblowing, robotics, and a theater program.
 It is a two-time National Blue Ribbon School.

 History

 Palo Alto Senior High School initially opened in 1894 as a private school.
 At the time of its opening, the school consisted of 24 students to 3 teachers.
 The school would later become a public school in 1918.
 Classes were initially held in the Channing Avenue Grammar School; a three-room high school was later built using funds from a trustee.
 An expanded campus began construction in 1917 and finished construction by December 1918.